Don't Judge Those Old, Ugly Fruit Trees

-Armed with experience, and as soon as the fruit was edible, I picked every pear within arm’s reach off of the tree, and what I could reach climbing.
+Armed with experience, I picked every pear within arm’s reach off of the tree (as well as what I could reach climbing!) as soon as the fruit was edible.
 After losing all of my peaches, I wasn’t going to let these pears alone.

-- 9-10 pounds pears, sliced and/or chopped, seeds and stems removed
+- 9 to 10 pounds of pears, sliced and/or chopped, with seeds and stems removed

 - 1 packet wine yeast, (Lalvin EC1118 or EC1122 is what I recommend)

 - A second 5-gallon container (bucket, carboy, jug, etc.) for secondary fermentation